jaybrecht/ariac_ros2/docs/competition/scoring.md

 ## Cost Factor

-The Cost Factor $\mathrm{CF}$ compares the cost of the sensors chosen by the team to the average of

-all sensor configurations across all teams.
+The Cost Factor \mathrm{CF} compares the cost of the sensors chosen by the team to the average of all sensor configurations across all teams.